apache/directory-studio/README.md

     * Windows 64bit exe installer and zip
 * Userguides

+### Signing keys

+Define the PGP key used to sign the artifacts and the Apple signing ID used to sign the DMG:

+    export RELEASE_KEY=28686142
+    export APPLE_SIGNING_ID=2GLGAFWEQD

+Note: those are Stefan's keys, replace with your own.

 ### Preparation
 Update the copyright year.
 Full text search/replace "2006-2020".
 Also change in `plugins/rcp/src/main/resources/splash.bmp` image.

 Test the release build: rat check, javadoc and source jar generation, installer generation, GPG signing, userguide generation: